dustinvanbuskirk/example-voting-app/README.md

 1. Add your forked GitHub Repository to Codefresh through UI
 1. Make any modifications to YAML files you need to make like the release names (explained above)
-1. Remove the GIT trigger for `example-voting-app` pipeline.
+1. Modify the GIT trigger for `example-voting-app` pipeline adding this Branch Regex `/one-time-build/gi`.
 1. Build `example-voting-app` pipeline selecting `Advanced Options` and specifying name of your Kubernetes cluster `KUBERNETES_CLUSTER_NAME` as shown in Codefresh and the Kubernetes namespace `KUBERNETES_NAMESPACE` to deploy `example-voting-app` releases to (this namespace is created automatically by pipeline and must not exist before hand).
 This is a one-time operation and not idempotent at this time.

 Now you can play with the release or do something similar with your own application.